Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Nowcasting U.S. Real GDP Growth

-where $t=(1,\cdots,T)$ are used as a training sample.
-We estimate three variants of (\ref{eq:predict}) based on priors (\ref{eq:nigprior},\ref{prior5},\ref{eq:savs1}), the original BSTS model of \citet{scott2014predicting} as well as a simple AR(2) model for comparison.
-As is standard for BSTS applications, we firstly compare the in-sample cumulative absolute one-step-ahead forecast error, which is generated as a side product of the state space, as well as the inclusion probabilities of the variables so as to shed light on which variables drive fit.
-Out-of-sample nowcasts are generated from the posterior predictive distribution $p(y_{T+1}|\Omega^v_{T})$ for growth observation $y_{T+1}$, conditional on the real-time information set $\Omega^v_{T}$, where $(v=1,\cdots,31)$ refers to vintages within the pseudo real-time calendar (\ref{tab:calendar}).
-This results in 31 different nowcasts which are generated on a rolling basis until the end of the forecast sample, $T_{end}$.
-Variables that haven't been published yet until vintage $v$ are zeroed out as recommended by \citet{carriero2015realtime}. \\ Point forecasts are computed as the mean of the posterior predictive distribution and are compared via real time root-mean-squared-forecast-error (RT-RMSFE) which are calculated for each vintage as:
+The predictive model used to generate in-sample and out-of-sample predictions is given in equations (\ref{eq:non-centred1})-(\ref{eq:non-centred2}) where the first $T=45$ observations are used as training sample.\footnote{As a further alternative to the proposed BSTS models, we investigate in the appendix as well whether past GDP growth dynamics are more appropriately (in terms of nowcasting) modelled via ARMA components.
+The results show that the LLT components within the BSTS model are clearly preferred over ARMA type dynamics.
+We thank an anonymous reviewer for making this suggestion.} We estimate three variants of the model based on priors (\ref{eq:nigprior}, \ref{prior5}, and \ref{eq:savs1}) and the original BSTS model of \citet{scott2014predicting}, as well as an AR(4) model for comparison.
+In line with standard BSTS applications, we first compare the in-sample cumulative absolute one-step-ahead forecast errors, generated from the state space, as well as inclusion probabilities of the variables so as to shed light on which variables produce better fit and explain the outcome.
+Out-of-sample nowcasts are generated from the posterior predictive distribution $p(y_{T+1}|\Omega^v_{T})$ for growth observation $y_{T+1}$, conditional on the real-time information set $\Omega^v_{T}$, where $(v=1,\cdots,37)$ refers to nowcast periods within the real-time calendar (Table \ref{tab:calendar}).
+This results in 37 different nowcasts which are generated on a rolling basis until the end of the forecast sample, $T_{end}$.
+As recommended by \citet{carriero2015realtime}, variables that have not yet been published until nowcast period $v$ are zeroed out.

+Point forecasts are computed as the mean of the posterior predictive distribution and are compared via real time root-mean-squared-forecast-error (RT-RMSFE) which are calculated for each nowcast period as: